Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 Even young children can manage a small wheelie suitcase and backpack.
 Sharing the luggage out between everyone makes it much easier when walking between trains, and children love to feel helpful by having their own bag.
 Just make sure you know who has what so nothing is left behind!

 *T﻿hanks to Susanne Treadwell for contributing to this article.*

+*F﻿ind out more about travelling with children by train at the [Campaign for Family-Friendly Trains website](https://familyfriendlytrains.com/), where you will find advice, stories from parents and practical information.*